narfpoit/talk-pwa/README.md

 ![Characteristics of a PWA](https://i.imgur.com/hqot73Dh.jpg "Characteristics of a PWA")

-What differences can you point out when you naviageted to the [site](https://deanhume.github.io/beer/) above?
+What differences can you point out when you navigated to the [site](https://deanhume.github.io/beer/) above?

----

-## Technologies

-To develop PWAs, there is a set of commonly used components, or technologies, used:

-### Manifest

-### Service Workers

-### Application Shell Structure
+### Characteristics

-These technologies make PWAs distinctive in that they enable the following combination of characteristics to set them apart from what we commonly know as downloadable native apps and other standard web sites which require a fast internet connection to function optimally in your browser.
+These main technologies are what make PWAs distinctive.
+They are the core of components that set PWAs apart from what we commonly know as downloadable native apps and other standard web sites which require a fast internet connection to function optimally in your browser.

-The current leading champion of PWAs is  Google.
-It was designer Frances Berriman and Google Chrome engineer Alex Russell who coined the term "Progressive Web Apps" and according to Google developers, the distinctive characteristics of PWS are:
+According to Google developers, now the leading champions of PWAs, the distinctive characteristics of PWAs are:

 >**Progressive** - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.